Jardin Exotique, Monaco

-Jardin Exotique is the westernmost ward in the Principality of Monaco.
+Jardin Exotique ([ʒaʁdɛ̃ ɛɡzɔtik]; Monégasque: Giardi̍n eso̍ticu) is the westernmost ward in the Principality of Monaco.
 It is incorporated in the traditional quarter of La Condamine.

+Jardin Exotique ward was created in 2013, from the Les Révoires and La Colle wards, as part of an overall re-redistricting at that time.
+The name comes from the exotic gardens located in this ward, the Jardin Exotique de Monaco which has many rare imported plants especially cacti and succulents.

 History

 Jardin Exotique was formed in 2013 from the merger of the residential areas of La Colle and Les Révoires.
 An underground and pedestrian axis is scheduled to be completed in 2023 and it will link the top of Boulevard du Jardin Exotique to Fontvieille.